-1. The API invoker requests authorization information to invoke the service API exposed by the API exposing function 1.
+1. The API invoker requests authorization information to invoke the service API exposed by API exposing function 1.

-NOTE: This step may use either the existing procedure to obtain authorization to access service API specified in clause 8.16 or the procedure that involves the resource owner client to get authorization information.
-For the latter case, the detailed procedure will be specified in SA3.
+NOTE: This step may use either the existing procedure to obtain authorization to access service API specified in clause 8.11 or the procedure that involves the resource owner client to get authorization information.
+For the latter case, the detailed procedure is specified in TS 33.122 [12].

 2. The API invoker sends service API invocation request to the API exposing function 1 with the authorization information received in step 1.